MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 To view the inventory for your environment, the following requirements must be met:

 - Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business, Version 2008 or later
-- A version of Windows 10 supported by Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business
+- A version of Windows 11 or Windows 10 that is supported by Microsoft 365 Apps for enterprise or by Microsoft 365 Apps for business
 - Microsoft 365 (or Office 365) for Business Standard, Business Premium, A3, A5, E3, or E5 subscription plan
 - Client devices can reach the following endpoints:
   - `https://login.live.com`